shinjjo/drone-flight-planner/README.md

 - Confirmation dialog
 - Snackbars

+## Development server

+Run `ng serve` for a dev server.
+Navigate to `http://localhost:4200/`.
+The application will automatically reload if you change any of the source files.

+## Running unit tests

+Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## How to use
 ### Draw drone flight plan
 - Polyline button: Toggle drawing of polyline